How to Authentically Assess 55 Students on a Skill in 45 Minutes

 Standard 3 - The physically literate individual demonstrates the knowledge and skills to achieve and maintain a health-enhancing level of physical activity and fitness.

 Standard 5 - The physically literate individual recognizes the value of physical activity for health, enjoyment, challenge, self-expression and/or social interaction.

 Need to get your Professional Development Credits approved by administration?
 Download the course description to provide them here.

 Bryan is in his 20th year as a teacher of elementary physical education and a graduate of the University of West Georgia.
 He is Nationally Board certified (2008) and recently renewed his certification.
-He also has obtained his M.Ed and Ed.S.
+He also has obtained his M.Ed and Ed.S. and is currently a Doctoral Candidate at the American College of Education.
 His hobbies are fishing, hunting, camping, bushcraft and spending time in the great outdoors with his 2 sons, and super wife!
 He teaches 4 other courses for PE Central and loves to help other teachers.

 StartAssignment 1: Organizing Your Students into Learning Groups

 StartAssignment 2: Designing Stations that Support the Skill You are Assessing